getodk/docs/docs-style-guide.rst

 Ordered and unordered lists
 -----------------------------

-An order list is numbered.
+An ordered list is numbered.
 It should be used when the order of the list is essential.
 For example, when enumerating a series of steps in a procedure.

 .. rubric:: Wrong